Development Guide

 Code quality settings are configured in:

-• pyproject.toml - Black configuration
+• pyproject.toml - Ruff, mypy, pytest, and coverage configuration

 • .pre-commit-config.yaml - Pre-commit hook definitions